fredgibbs/fredgibbs.github.io/courses/food-technology-society/book-review-guide.md

 ## Tips for success
  - **Don't dwell.** You want to give a lot of analysis in a short space, so most points you'll want to make should get compressed into a couple sentences.
 Don't write a whole paragraph about, say, the writing being repetitive.
 "Despite the repetitive writing, the author makes the important point that..."
 OR, conversely: "Despite the interesting analysis of consumer trust, the repetitive writing challenges the reader's will to continue reading."
  - **Create a thread.** Make sure each sentence naturally flows from one to the next.
 Abrupt changes in topic, tense, style, etc, are quite jarring for a reader.
 This is almost impossible to do well when drafting your initial ideas (unless you are an extremely talented writer already), so look to improve this aspect as you revise.
- - **Be specific.** Give a specific example to illustrate your general point whenever possible.
-Never, even mention only that something relates to something else.
-You must explain how and why and the significance of the relationship.
-This is probably the biggest weakness with most essays.
- - **Paraphrase.** Avoid long quotations in your critique, since you want use all the space for your own thinking!
 - **Be selective.** You can’t fit everything worth saying into your essay.
 Choose carefully what you think is most important!
+You're being graded on your ability to separate the wheat from the chaff.
 - **Revise, revise, revise.** Once you have a complete draft of everything you want to say, you are about 50% done.
 Set it aside (and budget time for this!), then come back and economize your prose.
 Remove simple sentences that force you to be unnecessarily verbose.

- In the process of getting your ideas on paper, you might end up with something like: "This article does not cite any research.
-The lack of research means it is difficult to understand if it should be trusted."
-(22 words)

- During revisions, you should rephrase this to: "The article's lack of research compromises its authority."
-(8 words) This gives you much-needed space for more analysis!

-**Note: Revisions are hard!** But they are the only way to make your writing shine.
+See the [revision guide](writing-advice). **Revisions are hard!** But they are the only way to make your writing---and your THINKING---shine.

 ## Questions
-It is always worthwhile to talk about these things in class; don't hesitate to ask!
-Questions are ALWAYS relevant to more than just you.
-Email is OK, too, especially for quick questions.
+You are ALWAYS welcome to email questions or ask for clarification.
+Writing is hard enough, and virtually impossible when you're not sure what you're trying to do.
+Please get in touch!